DIYGenie/DIYGenieTheme/replit.md

 # DIY Genie

 ## Overview
 DIY Genie is a React Native mobile application built with Expo, designed to assist users with DIY projects.
-Following the tagline "Wish.
+Its purpose is to empower users to visualize and execute their DIY projects efficiently, following the tagline "Wish.
 See.
-Build.", it offers a gradient-based interface with a welcome screen and three core sections: Home, Projects, and Profile.
-The application targets cross-platform deployment (iOS, Android, and Web) leveraging modern React Native development practices and aims to provide an intuitive and engaging user experience for DIY enthusiasts.
-The business vision is to empower users to visualize and execute their DIY projects efficiently.
+Build.".
+The application offers a gradient-based interface with a welcome screen and three core sections: Home, Projects, and Profile, targeting cross-platform deployment (iOS, Android, and Web).

 ## User Preferences
 Preferred communication style: Simple, everyday language.